pyvisa/pyvisa/docs/source/advanced/continuous_integration.rst

 Testing PyVISA in a thorough manner is challenging due to the need to access both a VISA library implementation and actual instruments to test against.
 In their absence, tests are mostly limited to utility functions and infrastructure.
-Those limited tests are found at the root of the testsuite package of pyvisa.
+Those limited tests are found in the top-level tests folder of pyvisa.
 They are run, along with linters and documentation building on each commit using Github Actions.